 The general aim of my research is to achieve scientific breakthroughs and develop innovative methods, algorithms and technologies using interdisciplinary research in applied mathematics, algorithms, computational theory and biochemistry with applications to protein science, data science and robotics.

 As an applied mathematician and computational biologist, my research spans several areas of bioinformatics and discrete applied mathematics, specializing in algorithm development to understand how proteins function.
-The techniques I use and develop are at the confluence of structural-mathematical rigidity theory, discrete applied mathematics (graph theory, discrete and computational geometry, combinatorial algorithms, matroid theory), and various tools and methods in computational biology and bioinformatics.
+The techniques I use and develop are at the confluence of structural-mathematical rigidity theory, discrete applied mathematics (graph theory, discrete and computational geometry, combinatorial algorithms, matroid theory), and various tools and methods in computational biology, bioinformatics and machine learning.

 Some of my current research projects: